sceckert/presentations/slides/IntroDH-F22-wk6-thu.md

 ## Advanced stuff you can do with OpenRefine

 - Walk backward through the steps you've taken using UNDO/REDO
 - Parse much larger datasets
 - Work with data from other sources (like JSON)

+Web-scraping with OpenRefine helps you understand the different layers needed to perform more compact web-scraping queries.
+Python has a simple but powerful library for Web-scraping called "Beautiful Soup" that allows us to perform many of the steps in web scraping.
+Like using OpenRefine, you have to know what sources come from what other sources in order to understand the different steps necessary to fetch data from a source like a webpage.

 If you're interested in learning more, or think that you might want to use web scraping or OpenRefine in your own project, I've put [a document on our course website with additional tricks and tips](https://github.com/sceckert/IntroDHFall2022/blob/main/_week6/advanced-tips-for-webscraping.md)